 - Are thinking of an interest-only mortgage but want to see how the costs will play out

 - Figuring out what your monthly payments will at different stages of the loan

 - Seeing the effects of prepayments on how much interest you'll pay over the life of the loan

 - Calculating how varying the length of the interest-only period affects your loan payments later on

 - Want to see how much faster you can pay off your loan by making prepayments

 Why is the total interest higher than that of a standard mortgage?

-The total interest payable is high on Interest-Only Mortgages because during the first phase of the plan, the debt never actually decreases.
-And if the debt doesn’t increase, neither can the amount of interest payable each month.
-4% of $120,000 will be the same in the first year of the term as it will be in the fifth year.
+The total interest paid is higher on interest-only mortgages because during the first phase of the loan, you're not reducing the loan principle (unless you make prepayments).
+And if you're not paying down the principle, you're still paying interest on the full amount of the loan each month.
+So 4% of $250,000 is the same in the first year of the term as it is in the fifth, unless you make prepayments.

 I have my results – now what?